linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Problem Sets/PSET 7- Kohler.md

 [^2]: What are the key differences between using the DCF approach to value a private firm vs. a public firm?
 Provide a list of bullet points with short comments.

    - **Availability of information**: Public firms are required to disclose detailed financial information, making it easier to obtain reliable data for DCF analysis.
 Private firms may not have the same level of transparency, making it harder to assess their financial performance.
    - **Liquidity and marketability**: Public firms generally have more liquid and active trading of their shares, while private firm shares are illiquid and have limited marketability, potentially warranting liquidity discounts.
    - **Control and minority considerations**: DCF valuations of public firms typically reflect the value of a minority, non-controlling interest.
 Private firm valuations may need to consider control premiums or minority discounts, depending on the specific circumstances.
    - **Growth assumptions**: Private firms may have more flexibility in pursuing long-term growth strategies without the pressure of meeting short-term market expectations, allowing for different growth assumptions in the DCF model.
 They are also more susceptible to minority shareholder expropriation.
    - **Discount rate**: The discount rate for a private firm may be higher due to potentially higher risks associated with illiquidity, lack of diversification, and limited information.
 [^3]: Use a DCF valuation and multiples to determine the total enterprise value of Kohler as of April 30, 1998.
 The spreadsheet posted on Canvas guides you through the process.
 Much of the process is a review of standard DCF and WACC calculations.

    To determine the enterprise value of Kohler, we identified that the company's performance is primarily driven by its plumbing products, with the remainder attributable to its power engine products.
 Peer companies were identified for these two business units and weights of 80/20 were assigned when calculating equity/debt discount rates and WACC.

    For the DCF model, we calculated the T+1 FCF by applying the terminal year growth rate to the 2022 EBIT, subtracting a 43% tax expense, and carrying over other items except for deferred tax assets/liabilities and other assets.
 The Total Beta WACC was selected to calculate the terminal value and discount factors.
-We arrived at an enterprise value of $760.76 million, a firm equity value of $530.77 million, and a price per share of $69,950.
+We arrived $\$a_t$$ an enterprise value of $760.76 million, a firm equity value of $530.77 million, and a price per share of $69,950.

    !DCF Valuation Results

-   Under the multiple method, we used the average implied EV based on the four multiples and arrived at a per share price at $214,813.
+   Under the multiple method, we used the average implied EV based on the four multiples and arrived $\$a_t$$ a per share price $$a_t$$ $214,813.$

    !Multiple Valuation Results

 [^4]: Next, using your enterprise valuations in question 4 as starting points, determine the value of a share for Kohler's minority shareholders using the DCF and multiples methods.
 Incorporate any discounts that you think are appropriate.
 Please explain.
 The Damodaran reading provides some background on commonly used discounts.
-The spreadsheet provides further guidance only on where to input the discounts (the values are at your discretion).
+The spreadsheet provides further guidance only on where to input the discounts (the values are $\$a_t$$ your discretion).

    We elected to use a 20% minority discount and a 20% liquidity discount.
 Regarding the minority discount, given that the typical range in the market is 20-30%, we selected the lower end of the range because Kohler is a well-established company with stable operations.
 Historically, there have also been buy-backs and other exit opportunities offered to minority shareholders.
 According to an article by Damodaran, the typical range for a liquidity discount is 20-30%, with a benchmark discount of 25% for a firm with positive earnings.
 Considering that Kohler is a large and financially healthy company with a likelihood of going public in the future, we believe a lower liquidity discount of 20% is more applicable.
 After applying these two discounts, the price per share decreased from $69,950 to $44,768.